-Processes to identify, translate, and make accessible in various formats, Vital Materials in accordance with assessments of need and capacity conducted as specified in assessment., d.
-Policies and Procedures e.
-Notification of the Availability of Language Assistance at no cost meaningful access to its programs, including notifying current and potential members with LEP about the availability of free language help.
-Notification methods may include multilingual taglines in member materials, and statements on forms including electronic forms such as agency websites.
-The results as specified in the Needs and Capacity assessment above, should be used to determine the languages in which the notifications should be translated.
+Processes to identify, translate, and make accessible in various formats vital materials in accordance with assessments of need and capacity conducted as specified in assessment.

+- d.
+Policies and Procedures - Written policies and procedures ensuring members with LEP have meaningful access to programs and activities. - e.
+Notification of the Availability of Language Assistance at No Cost

+Processes to ensure meaningful access to the Division's programs including notifying current and potential members with LEP about the availability of language assistance at no cost.
+Notification methods may include multilingual taglines in member materials, as well as statements on forms including electronic forms such as agency websites.
+The results as specified in the Needs and Capacity Assessment above should be used to determine the languages in which the notifications should be translated.